 Penelope Smith is a revered founding pioneer in the field of interspecies telepathic communication since the 1970s.
 Her visionary work has been featured in newspaper and magazine articles, in numerous books, and on radio and television.
 Her training program has guided the unfolding of generations of professional animal communicators.
-She wrote the popular classic books Animal Talk, When Animals Speak, and Animals and Spirit.
+She wrote the popular classic books Animal Talk, When Animals Speak, and Animals in Spirit.
 Penelope believes that everyone is born with the power to communicate with other species, and that although that is long lost for many of us, it can be regained—for the benefit of all beings on earth.
 For more information, visit animaltalk.net.

 In this conversation, Penelope shares her thoughts on what makes Earthfire unique, and why that’s so important.